sarvex/jina-now/docs/user-guides/production.md

 export PROVISION_REPLICAS=1
 ```

-This will set the index to have 2 shards and 1 replica.
+This will configure the index to have 2 shards and 1 replica.
 The default values are 1 shard and 0 replicas when these
 environment variables are not set.